Online TCP Acknowledgment under General Delays: Preliminaries

 \paragraph{Batch-Oblivious TCP.} In the \emph{Batch-Oblivious TCP} model, the delay cost is defined globally over the entire delay vector $d$.
 Specifically, the delay cost is given by a function $f_n(d_1, \dots, d_n)$, where $f_n : \mathbb{R}_+^n \to \mathbb{R}_+$ is assumed to be monotone and consistent under zero-padding.
 Since the number of packets $n$ is not known in advance, we assume the algorithm learns the function $f_i$ only when the $i$th packet arrives.
 These functions satisfy the consistency condition

 ensuring that appending a packet with zero delay does not affect the cost.
 A natural example of this model is total waiting time, where $f_n(d) = \sum_{j=1}^n d_j$.
 The overall objective in this setting is to minimize $k + f_n(d)$, where $k$ denotes the number of acknowledgments.
-We refer to this setting as batch-oblivious because the delay cost treats all packet delays globally, without regard to which acknowledgment batch a packet belongs to.
+We refer to this setting as batch-oblivious because the delay cost treats all packet delays globally, regardless of which acknowledgment batch a packet belongs to.

-\paragraph{Batch-Aware TCP.} In contrast, the \emph{Batch-Aware TCP} model defines the delay cost in terms of the individual acknowledgment batches.
-Let $\bdelay(\sigma_i, t_i)$ denote the delay cost of acknowledging batch $\sigma_i$ at time $t_i$.
-The total delay cost is then computed from the per-batch costs, allowing us to capture richer dependencies between acknowledgment structure and delay.

-In this work, we focus on two important classes of batch-aware cost models.
-In the \emph{sum-monotone delay} model, the total cost is given by $k + \sum_{i=1}^k \bdelay(\sigma_i, t_i)$.
-Here, the function $\bdelay(\cdot, \cdot)$ is required to be monotone non-decreasing: if one batch is a subsequence of another and the acknowledgment times are ordered accordingly, the delay cost cannot decrease.
-This model captures objectives where the overall delay accumulates across batches and scales with batch size or delay duration.

-In the \emph{max-monotone delay} model, the objective is $k + \max_{1 \le i \le k} \bdelay(\sigma_i, t_i),$ where $\bdelay(\cdot, \cdot)$ is any monotone non-decreasing function.
-Unlike the sum-based case, this model focuses on minimizing the worst per-batch delay contribution, which is natural in applications where fairness or tail performance is critical.